abarker/camel-snake-pep8/README.rst

 may not, since scoping is not taken into account.
 The default query reply, such as when the user just hits "enter" each time, is to accept the change when no warning is given and reject the change when a warning is given.
-Many of the changes with warnings will actually be safe, but before accepting one the diffs for the change (and possibly the files themselves) should be carefully inspected to be sure.
+Many of the changes with warnings will actually be safe, but before accepting one the displayed diffs for the change (and possibly the files themselves) should be carefully inspected to be sure.
 As an alternative, a different name entirely can be tried by hitting ``c`` in respose to the query.

 After all the changes are made the program does an analysis looking for potential problems, and warnings are issued for any that are found.
 No scoping